Greatest Common Factor 4 And 8

 Historical Perspective

 The concept of finding common divisors has ancient roots, dating back to the early days of mathematics.
 Euclid's Elements, written around 300 BC, includes a detailed description of the Euclidean algorithm, a method for finding the greatest common factor of two numbers.
-This algorithm, still in use today, represents a significant milestone in the development of number theory.
+Because of that, this algorithm, still in use today, represents a significant milestone in the development of number theory.
 The historical context underscores the enduring relevance of the GCF as a fundamental mathematical concept.

 Methods for Calculating the GCF